 Chemical weed control methods are not always the safest choices.
 Those chemicals that we spray in our yards for weed control end up on things like our pets and our children.
 They also end up in rivers, streams, and the bellies of small woodland creatures.

-I would really like to suggest that you skip the chemical weed control methods this spring and find the best natural weed control methods that work for you.
+I would really like to suggest that you skip the chemical weed control methods this spring.
+Try natural weed control methods instead.
 What sort of natural things can you do to prevent those undesirable plants from taking over your yard?

 Best Natural Weed Control Methods